 In our daily life, we often notice patterns, like the number of steps we walk each day increasing by a fixed number of steps on subsequent days, or if the salary of a person is multiplied by a fixed value every year.
 These are examples of sequences and series.
 A sequence is simply a list of numbers in a specific order, and a series is the total you get when you add up the numbers in a sequence.
-NCERT notes for Class 11 Maths Chapter 9 give a detailed explanation of Arithmetic Progression (AP), where the same number is added each time, and Geometric Progression (GP), where each number is multiplied by the same value.
-You’ll also learn how to find any term in the pattern and how to calculate the total of all terms.
-The NCERT Class 11 Maths chapter 9 notes are entirely based on the useful topics of the series and sequence.
+NCERT notes for Class 11 Maths Chapter 8 give a detailed explanation of Arithmetic Progression (AP), where the same number is added each time, and Geometric Progression (GP), where each number is multiplied by the same value.
+The main purpose of these NCERT Notes of the Sequences and Series class 11 PDF is to provide students with an efficient study material from which they can revise the entire chapter.

 The general definition is arranging something in a particular order.